michaelbaggett/Word-Guess-Game/README.md

   to iron out to audioplay function kink.
 With that said, mp3s are limited as I didn't want to spend time uplaoding them simply for them not to be heard

-  List of Composers & Corresponding musical pieces:
+  List of Composers & Corresponding musical pieces:<br>
   Rachmaninoff - Zdes' khorosho (How Fair This Spot) op21#7 --this is currently heard upon user win--<br>
   Barber - Adagio for Strings<br>
   Mozart - Overture from "Die Zauberflote" (The Magic Flute)<br>